Colima (city): Places

 The historic center of the city is a square called Jardín Libertad (Liberty Garden).
 It consists of a kiosk in the center, brought from Belgium in 1891, surrounded by palms and leafy trees and bushes.
 It often hosts live music on weekends.

 The best known hotel of the city is Hotel Ceballos, located just off the main square called Jardín Libertad behind a set of arches.
 The hotel was begun by the Ceballos family.
 Hotel Ceballos has an area under and in front of the arches for outdoor dining.
-Here and in other restaurants in the city, one can try popular dishes such as atole with milk, white pozole, white menudo, tatamado, pipián mole, birria and sopes.
+Here and in other restaurants in the city, one can try popular dishes such as atole with milk, white pozole, white menudo, tatemado, pipián mole, birria and sopes.
 On the side of the Hotel, there is pedestrian street called Andador Constitución.
 It retains traditional businesses such as the Joven Don Manuelito ice cream shop, which has been there since 1944.
 On the street proper, one can see street musicians and artists offering to paint or draw landscapes and portraits.
 At the end of this street, there is a large handcrafts store funded by a government agency called DIF, which focuses on crafts from the state such as indigenous clothing and ceramic figures, especially those of the Mexican hairless dog also known as the Xoloizcuintle or simply Xolo.

 The Colima cathedral is called the Basílica Menor Catedral de Colima.
-The current structure as built in 1894, but since then it has been renovated various times, often due to earthquake damage.
+The current structure was built in 1894, but since then it has been renovated various times, often due to earthquake damage.
 The style is Neoclassical with two towers at the front and a dome.
 The interior is sparse.
 The former state government palace is next to the cathedral.
 It is a two-story buildings in French Neoclassical design.
 It was finished in 1904 and designed by Lucio Urbe, who also did the cathedral.
 The façade contains a bell, which is a replica of the one Miguel Hidalgo y Costilla rang in Dolores Hidalgo and a clock brought over from Germany.
 The building surrounded an inner courtyard marked off by arches.
 The main stairwell contains mural work done in 1953 by the Coliman artist, Jorge Chávez Carrillo.
 The park behind the cathedral is Jardin Gregorio Torres Quintero, which contains mango, tabachin (Caesalpinia mexicana) and palm trees along with stands selling handcrafts, novelties and food.
 Stands here and other places in the city sell a local drink called the "bate" which is thick and somewhat gray in color, made from a toasted seed called chan or chía along with honey or piloncillo.
-Another traditional drink sold on streets and parks is called "tuba."
+Another traditional drink sold on streets and parks is called "tuba".
 It is made from the flower of a type of palm tree, with apple, cucumber and peanut bits added.